Kardel123/Kardel123/README.md

 # Web Development Technologies Overview

-This repository demonstrates the basic usage and integration of four fundamental web technologies: PHP, HTML, CSS, and JavaScript.
+This profile demonstrates the basic usage and integration of four fundamental web technologies: PHP, HTML, CSS, and JavaScript.
 Below is a quick overview of each technology, along with their respective logos.

 ## Technologies Included